flypapertech/avian/README.md

 ## Key Features

 - Enterprise-class application server built on [Express](https://github.com/expressjs/express) and [Redis](https://redislabs.com/) that meets infinitely scalable demands.
-- Multi-core / Multi-threaded application host operations remove the burden load balancing across cpu cores.
+- Multi-core / Multi-threaded application host operations remove the burden of load balancing across cpu cores.
 - Out of the box webpacking with sane defaults.
 Don't worry you can override and/or add to them whenever you want :)
 - A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS, X-Tag, SkateJS, Ember, and much more.
-- Supports popular view templating engines such as Pug, EJS and plain HTML.
+- Supports popular view templating engines such as Pug, EJS, Handlebars and plain HTML.

 ## Installation